gelmistefano/f5-xc-security-logs-export/README.md

   -o OUTPUT, --output OUTPUT
                         Output file name without extension (Default: "data") -j, --json            Output in JSON format.
-If not specified, the output will be in Excel format -V, --verbose         Verbose mode
+If not specified, the output will be in Excel format -F FROM_DATE, --from-date FROM_DATE
+                        From date in format YYYY-MM-DD[THH:MM:SS] (if you use --previous-days, this date will be ignored) -T TO_DATE, --to-date TO_DATE
+                        To date in format YYYY-MM-DD[THH:MM:SS] (if you use --previous-days, this date will be ignored) -V, --verbose         Verbose mode
   -v, --version         Show version
 ```